Evaluating Complex Queries on Streaming Graphs: Implementation

-Similarly, we adopt the \textit{negative tuple} approach for explicit deletions of sgts in \textsf{PATH} operator.
+The use of negative tuples for explicit deletions in the context of RPQ evaluation is first proposed by Pacaci et al \cite{Pacaci_2020}.
+Here, we describe how to adopt the \textit{negative tuple} approach for explicit deletions of sgts in Algorithm \textbf{\ref{alg:arbitrary}}.
 In brief, upon explicit deletion of an sgt, we first identify tree-edges that disconnect spanning trees in $\Delta-\texttt{PATH}$.
 For each such tree-edge, we first mark the nodes in the subtree that are disconnected due to the explicit deletion.
 Then, for each node in this subtree, we use a Dijkstra-based traversal over the snapshot graph to find an alternative path with the largest expiry timestamp.
 Dijkstra's algorithm guarantees that we can efficiently find the path with the largest expiry timestamp for each marked node, consistent with Definition \ref{def:delta}.
 A marked node is removed from the spanning tree only if there is no alternative valid path.
 Deletion of a non-tree edge does not require any modification as it leaves spanning trees unchanged.
-The use of negative tuples for explicit deletions in the context of RPQ evaluation is first proposed by Pacaci et al \cite{Pacaci_2020}.
-However, that technique uses the \textit{negative tuple} approach for both explicit deletions and window management, i.e., processing of expired sgts due to sliding window movements.
-This is in contrast to our strategy of utilizing the validity intervals of path segments in $\Delta-\texttt{PATH}$ index to \textit{directly} locate expired tuples, which simplifies the window management by eliminating the need for explicit processing of expired sgts.